django-hijack/django-hijack/docs/security.md

 ### Undeliberate action

-The hijack notification can not be permanently hidden, but only for a single request.
+The built-in hijack notification can only be permanently hidden by setting the `HIJACK_INSERT_BEFORE` setting to `None`.
-This is to protect users from performing operations as another user without their knowledge.
+To protect users from performing operations as another user without their knowledge, it should only be set to `None` if an equivalent global notification has been built into your project - for example, in a project-wide layout file.

 ### Session expiration extension